alexdelorenzo/aiopath/README.md

 `aiopath` for Python 3.9 and older is available on PyPI under versions `0.5.x` and lower.

 #### Python 3.10 and newer
-`aiopath` for Python 3.10 and new is available on PyPI under versions `0.6.x` and higher.
+`aiopath` for Python 3.10 and newer is available on PyPI under versions `0.6.x` and higher.

 ## GitHub
 ```bash